 Most households have pets – cats, dogs, birds and other tame and friendly animals.
 Having pets give us happiness, unconditional love, companionship and better health.
 However, many couples choose to forego having pets when babies come.
 But, keeping Fido and Fluffy or taking up the opportunity of adopting a shelter dog or giving a home to a stray kitten are greatly beneficial – for your child, your home and for the animals.

 A childhood spent with adorable pets is a happy one.
 Aside from the joy and fun pets shower its human owners and caretakers, they also provide companionship to young and growing children and positively influence their emotional, mental, social and physical growth.

 - Pets are your one of child’s first friends

-Before your kids wander and socialize outside of the home, they first develop relationships and socialization at home.
+Before your kids wander and socialise outside of the home, they first develop relationships and socialisation at home.
 Dogs, cats, chicken and even ducks are social animals.
 Pets serve as your child’s first friends.
 This is especially true for firstborns and solo children.
 Children who grew up with pets are more socially mature and confident.

 - Pets provide comfort and companionship